 Lime nutrition is a wonder protecting us from cancers, gum disease, nerve dysfunction and promotes healing of tissues, such as after a slipped disc or sprained ankle.
 Limonin is the substance that is unique in citrus, giving it the sour taste, and of course vitamin C is important in many enzyme reactions in the body.
 None of it can happen, though, without your white oil manufacturers.

 If only for their bioflavonoids that mop up the free radicals that destroy our DNA causing cancer, lime nutrition is a wonder.
-Not a day in your life should pass when you don't have at least a couple teaspoonfuls of fresh citrus juice, and the pulp too.
+Not a day in your life should pass when you don't have at least a couple teaspoonfuls of fresh citrus juice, and the pulp too remember.

-Don't use your white oil whilst the citrus is flowering; whether the bees don't like the smell, or the flower is covered in oil making fertilization more difficult, it makes no difference; it will affect the yield.
+Do not use your white oil whilst the citrus is flowering; whether the bees do not like the smell, or the flower is covered in oil making fertilization more difficult, it makes no difference; it will affect the yield.

 I sprayed these aphids yesterday, 23 January, 2017.
-I'll take another photo in a few days.
+I will take another photo in a few days.
 It took 8 litres of the diluted mixture to spray 11 citrus trees, two quite small.
 Our citrus fruit list is quite extensive for a suburban home garden.

 The aphids, arrowed, are quite dead, asphyxiated by the white oil; I scrape them off with my thumb; it may need to be repeated in a week or two.

-Bernard Preston is a semi-retired chiropractor, passionate about not the cure, but the prevention of cancer.
+Bernard Preston is a semi-retired doctor, passionate about not the cure, but the prevention of illness.
 With 11 citrus trees in the garden attacked by aphids, the development of this white oil manufacturers page became vital.

 Helen and he starting growing lemon trees the moment they built their home in the Midlands of South Africa.
-Now they have many citrus fruit bar grapefruit which really needs a hotter climate.
+Now they have plenty of citrus fruit bar grapefruit which really needs a hotter climate.

 Lime nutrition only became a passion after he was introduced to them by his Dominican Republic brother; what a wonderful fruit.

 I mentioned above that I was going to try this white oil on our green beans; that have been seriously attacked by the Mexican bean beetle.
-However it's not going to be necessary; since acquiring and allowing our free range hens to wander in the veggie garden for a couple hours every day, under supervision or they destroy the seedlings, we have little further problem with that bug.
-In fact I think the white fly is much less of a problem too.
+However it is not going to be necessary; since acquiring and allowing our free range hens to wander in the veggie garden for a couple hours every day, under supervision or they destroy the seedlings, we have little further hassle with that bug.
+In fact I think the white fly is generally much less of a problem too.

-I call it the synergy of green living; you let some hens loose that you've acquired for cage free eggs and, hey presto, you have much less of a problem from cutworm larvae and other beetles and bugs.
+I call it the synergy of green living; you let some hens loose that you have acquired for cage free eggs and, hey presto, you have much less of a problem from cutworm larvae and other beetles and bugs.
 Your kids will love this story in pictures of what do tadpoles eat.
-It's all part of what's known as backyard permaculture; working with nature instead of against it.
+It is all part of what is known as backyard permaculture; working with nature instead of against it.